ablaamim/1337-STUDENT-REFERENCE/readme.md

 ## Coding

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” – Martin Fowler
+> First, solve the problem.
+Then, write the code.” – John Johnson
+> “Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon
+> “Fix the cause, not the symptom.” – Steve Maguire
+> “Simplicity is the soul of efficiency.” – Austin Freeman

 </p>
 <p align="center">